ebu/radiodns-manager/RadioDns-PlugIt/README.md

 RadioDns - PlugIt
 =================

-This folder contains the PlugIt server API.
-It has to run in OrgaMode (see PlugIt README for details).
+This folder contains the RadioDns API server.
 The API is also called by the RadioVisServer.

 # Features